- Course Type: Undergraduate

 Did you know?

-- Trinity College Dublin is ranked in the world's top 50 universities for Mathematics and for Physics/Astronomy (2011 QS rankings).
+- Trinity College Dublin is ranked in the world’s top 100 universities for Mathematics and for Physics (2012 QS rankings).

 This course is incredibly interesting and intellectually challenging.
 The breadth of topics covered is immense; including lasers, thermodynamics, to astrophysics from physics, while examples of mathematics subjects include abstract algebra, complex analysis and advanced topics like quantum field theory.
 Staff in Trinity work closely with their students and are generally leaders in their chosen specialisation, so an unparalleled standard of teaching is guaranteed.
 There are many excellent opportunities for a student in this course for research and learning experiences, for example I will be jetting off to California for the summer to study with a world renowned fluid dynamics research group!